GasStationManager/GasStationManager.github.io/_posts/2025-03-28-alphabeta.markdown

 ### Implementation
 Let's dive into the implementation.
 The first natural thing to do is to split into cases on the input GameTree.
+We want to mostly follow the recursive structure of minimax, deviating only when necessary.
+Experience suggests that this will make proofs easier.
 ```
 def alphabeta (g: GameTree maxV) (alpha beta: Int)
 (pa: alpha >= - maxV.val) (pb: beta<=maxV.val)